Live Flesh (Carne trémula) (1998)

 Almodovar, whose work here has newly sophisticated polish, appreciates the dark twists of this story along with the eroticism that bring heat to all the scheming.

 Like the gorgeous cinematography (which is used to good effect to eroticize a sex scene), this is all part of Almodovar's stylistic package.
 Never has it been more impressive than here, where everything (not just the flesh) is vibrant with life.

 I can only conclude that the people who think Flower and Live Flesh represent the new, mature Almodóvar think that his earlier pictures were immature.

 Audience Reviews for Live Flesh (Carne trémula)

-Live Flesh (Carne trémula) yet.
+Live Flesh (Carne trémula) Quotes

 There are no approved quotes yet for this movie.